 - If the home has an alarm system installed – you can contact your alarm company and ask them to install a unit in the bathroom but again this won’t help if falling in the shower is a possibility.

-- But thankfully, Life Alert does have a shower HELP button.
+- If your medical alert device is not shower-friendly, Life Alert does have a shower HELP button.
 You can purchase several of these and place them throughout the bathroom.

 - Another option is a smart watch by Apple – it has multiple features and one of them is a fall detector that sends an SOS to a designated number if the wearer has fallen down.